Kamilah123/Kamilah123/README.md

-- 👋 Hi, I’m @Kamilah123
+- 👋 Hi, I’m Kamilah.
 - 👀 I’m interested in exploring Object Oriented Programming.
 - 🌱 I’m currently learning Python for that purpose.
 - 💞️ I’m looking to collaborate on any project that can help expand and widen my knowledge and skills.
 - 📫 How to reach me?
-Contact me and my mails: kamilah0806@gmail.com
+Contact me at my email address: kamilah0806@gmail.com

 <!---
 Kamilah123/Kamilah123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.